No Products in the Cart

 In this period of getting rid of the smell, one must take certain precautions to avoid worsening the situation.
 Here are a few things to keep in mind while accomplishing this: -

-When it comes to synthetic latex mattresses, there is a specific amount of VOCs present in these.
+When it comes to synthetic latex mattresses, there is a specific amount of VOCs present in them.
 This, in turn, causes the smell to last for a much longer period.

 Take note that these VOCs are not only pungent but also very harmful to your health.
 Respiratory ailments such as asthma and breathing difficulties are common side-effects of inhaling certain VOCs.
 Not to mention the other illnesses such as nausea, irritation of the eye, nose, and throat, and even cancer!